-- 7.1.
-The Trustees have regard to the relative investment return and risk that each asset class is expected to provide.
+- The Trustees have regard to the relative investment return and risk that each asset class is expected to 7.1. provide.
 The Trustees are advised by their professional advisors on these matters, who they deem to be appropriately qualified experts.
-However, the day-to-day selection of investments is delegated to the investment managers. - 7.2.
+However, the day-to-day selection of the underlying investments (i.e. government and corporate bonds) within the funds that the Scheme invests in is delegated to the investment manager.
+The management of the Scheme's overall assets and split between funds is the responsibility of the Trustees and is not delegated. - 7.2.
 The Trustees recognise the need to distinguish between nominal and real returns and to make appropriate allowance for inflation when making decisions and comparisons. - 7.3.
-In considering the expected return from investments, the Trustees recognise that different asset classes have different long-term expected returns and expected volatilities relative to the liabilities. - 7.4.
-Having established the investment strategy, the Trustees monitor the performance of each investment manager against an agreed benchmark as frequently as appropriate according to market conditions and the Scheme's funding position.
-The Trustees meet the Scheme's investment managers as frequently as is appropriate, normally on an annual basis, in order to review performance.
+In considering the expected return from investments, the Trustees recognise that different asset classes have different long-term expected returns and expected volatilities relative to the liabilities. - Having established the investment strategy, the Trustees monitor the performance of each investment manager against an agreed benchmark as frequently as appropriate according to market conditions and the Scheme's funding position.
+The Trustees meet the Scheme's investment manager as frequently as is appropriate, in order to review performance.

-8. Realisation of investments
+Realisation of investments 8

-- 8.1.
-The Trustees have delegated the responsibility for buying and selling investments to the investment managers.
-The Trustees have considered the risk of liquidity as referred to above. - 8.2.
-Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
-In this situation, the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.
+- The Trustees have delegated the responsibility for buying and selling the underlying investments of the funds the Scheme invests in to the investment manager.
+The Trustees have considered the risk of liquidity as referred to above. - Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
+In this situation, 8.2. the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.

-9. Financially material considerations, non-financial matters, the exercise of voting rights, and engagement activities
+9. Financially material considerations, non-financial matters, the exercise of voting rights and engagement activities

-9.1.
 The Trustees have set policies in relation to these matters.
-These policies are set out in the Appendix to this Statement.
+These policies are set out in the Appendix.

-10. Policy on arrangements with asset managers
+10. Policy on arrangements with asset manager